A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Discussion

 \textbf{Challenge 1: Lack of Consensus on Explainability in SE.} One of the major challenges in developing explainable approaches for AI4SE models is the lack of formal consensus on explainability within the field of SE.
 As shown in the earlier sections, numerous points of view are proposed when trying to articulate explainability for a specific SE task.
 For instance, to assist software developers in understanding defective commit, some approaches simply highlight the lines of code that the model thinks are defective \cite{DBLP:journals/tse/Wattanakriengkrai22}, while others extract human-understandable rules \cite{Pyexplainer}, or even natural language descriptions \cite{DBLP:conf/icse/MahbubSR23} from the defective code that can serve as actionable and reusable patterns or knowledge.
 Although this diversity can meet the distinct requirements of audiences with different levels of expertise, it greatly increases the difficulty of establishing a unified framework which provides common ground for researchers to contribute toward the properly defined needs and challenges of the field.

-\textbf{Challenge 2: Trade-off between Performance and Explainability.} For some real-world tasks, a model with higher accuracy usually offers less explainability (and vice versa).
+\textbf{Challenge 2: Trade-off between Performance and Explainability.} For some real-world tasks, a model with higher accuracy usually offers less explainability.
 Such \emph{Performance-Explainability Trade-off (PET)} dilemma often results in user hesitation when choosing between black-box models and inherently transparent models.
 While certain studies \cite{rudin2019stop,rudin2019we} indicate that black-box models performing complex operations do not necessarily result in better performance than simpler ones, it is often the case for advanced SE models built upon immense amounts of structured and unstructured data.
-This challenge highlights the necessity of flexibly selecting XAI techniques according to the characteristics (e.g., input/output format, model architecture) of different SE tasks.
-For example, giving precedence to transparent models when their performance could meet the users' requirements, and transitioning to more complex models when needed.
+This challenge highlights the necessity of flexibly selecting XAI techniques according to various factors, such as the characteristics (e.g., input/output format, model architecture) of different SE tasks, resource availability (e.g., time cost), and consideration of risk (e.g., ethics, legality).
+For example, explainability may be particularly important to avoid bias in a developer recommendation system, while performance might be prioritized in an AI-aided coding scenario.